JohnnyHuang1997/House-Of-Pizza/README.md

-# House-Of-Pizza
+# House Of Pizza

+## MINI PROJECT
-A fun &amp; small full-stack project displaying pizza shop
+A fun &amp; very small full-stack project showcasing a pizza shop.
+- REACT
+- NODE
+- EXPRESS
+- TAILWIND CSS
+- Data is purposely hardcoded to make it very small!

+ `This project is mainly to practice with Tailwind CSS`